-The building condition rating for Elizabeth Community School is 16% which ranks as "good" compared to other Division buildings; however, the school still scores fairly high in utility expenses.
+The building condition rating for Elizabeth Community School ranks as "good" compared to other Division buildings.
 According to the last review of building condition, requirements are as follows:

 ...there are gym roof leak issues, and concern was raised regarding cracks observed in the glulam beam structure.
 Also, visible water stains down the interior face of gym concrete block walls and in some locations into the beam support pocket.
 The gym is relatively small but does have a storage room attached.
 It is noted that there are classroom heating issues that may be partly due to shared thermostats.
 Within the school, municipal water is provided but not used for drinking; plumbing fixture staining is apparent due to water composition.
-The commercial kitchen dishwasher has a canopy to collect steam but does not exhaust out.
+The commercial kitchen dishwasher has a canopy to collect steam but does not exhaust.
 On the school grounds, gophers are a problem throughout the property; gopher eradication is currently underway.
 Moreover, the school's parking lot is gravel and would benefit greatly if paved, along with the concrete flatwork at the main entrance needs replacement.
 In classrooms, smartboard installations would benefit from cable management accessories, as several loose cords are hanging which can be hazardous.
 Last, the former septic discharge north of the school property should be decommissioned entirely, and maintenance would benefit from a complete Building Management System.

-Since this report, the highlights of the building improvements include: the roof has been replaced, fire system was upgraded, security system upgraded, front reception area upgraded, gym floor was refinished, gym doors replaced, LED lighting upgraded, surveillance system upgraded, the entrance to the bathroom was relocated, a rooftop unit (HVAC) was repaired, and a replacement design study was conducted for the rooftop unit.
+Since the 2018 report, completed building improvements include: roof replacement, fire system upgraded, security system upgrade, front reception area upgraded, gym floor was refinished, gym doors replaced, LED lighting upgraded, the surveillance system upgraded, the entrance to the bathroom was relocated, a rooftop unit (HVAC) was repaired, and a replacement design study was conducted for the rooftop unit.
+In 2024, there was a total replacement of the gymnasium rooftop, which will eliminate the issue of water draining into the gymnasium.